 Accounting plays an important role in the efficient and successful running of any business.
-Actually speaking, the planned development of any business concern is possible only if we collect and analyse the financial data in a systematic manner.
-It is possible only if a good system of accounting has been in use.
+In fact, the planned development of any business concern is possible only if financial data are collected and analyzed in a systematic manner.

 - Financial accounting